seakers/daphne-skill/README.md

 Skill interfaces with Daphne to aid in Pre-Phase A and Phase A mission design.

 ## Examples
-* "evaluate the tradespace"
+* "Why does this design have this science benefit?"
-* "create an architecture"
+* "What do you think of this design?"

 ## Credits
 Gabriel Apaza